-Caregivers are strongly encouraged to stay in regular contact with their youth’s therapist by way of telephone calls, email and counselling sessions throughout residential treatment, as well as during the continuing care phase.
+Caregivers are strongly encouraged to stay in regular contact with their youth’s therapist by way of telephone calls, email and counselling sessions throughout live-in treatment, as well as during the continuing care phase.

 We are always subject to the privacy rights of the youth under the consent to release information legislation, which may prohibit the degree of information sharing at times.

 Caregiver involvement is a critically important part of our treatment process.
 Specific services include caregiver support, family counseling and educational groups.
-Such family services are available to caregivers of youth within the residential program, as well as those who qualify for residential admission but are on the waitlist, as well as those engaged in ACC aftercare.
+Such family services are available to caregivers of youth within the live-in program, as well as those who qualify for live-in treatment admission but are on the waitlist, as well as those engaged in ACC aftercare.